qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   to overlaps or other constraints).
 They are displayed with a customizable color (see :ref:`automated_placement`).
 * |showHideLabels| :sup:`Show/Hide Labels And Diagrams`.
-If you click on the labels, then they are hidden.
+If you click on the labels, or click and drag an area holding :kbd:`Shift`, they are hidden.
   When a label is hidden, you just have to click on the feature to restore its visibility.
 This tool also works without setting data-defined options.
 * |moveLabel| :sup:`Move Label And Diagram` that has data-defined